dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * `HeapByteBuffer extends ByteBuffer` (created `ByteBuffer.allocate`) - backed by direct (off-heap, native) byte buffers Notice that both classes declared as package-private so you can't call them outside `java.nio` package.
 So you always work with `ByteBuffer` class
 Don't confuse:
+* multithreading lock - lock based on thread
+* file lock - lock based on process (so multiple thread can access same file, no locking here) Don't confuse:
 * array of bytes `byte[] arr = new byte[100];` - just simple array of bytes
 * byte buffer `ByteBuffer buf = ByteBuffer.allocate(10);` - have more methods to manipulate with bytes.
 You can also wrap array of bytes: `ByteBuffer buf = ByteBuffer.wrap(new byte[100]);`
 Below is example how to create 2 types of buffer: